timescale/docs/timescaledb/how-to-guides/connecting/dbeaver.md

     about these settings, see [the connection settings section][connection-settings].

    <highlight type="note">
-    If you configured Timescale Cloud service to connect with stricter [SSL mode] [ssl-mode], then in the `SSL` tab enable `Use SSL`, set `SSL mode` to `verify-full`, and in the `CA Certificate` field type the location of the SSL root CA certificate to use.
+    If you configured your Timescale Cloud service to connect using [SSL mode] [ssl-mode], then in the `SSL` tab enable `Use SSL`, set `SSL mode` to `verify-full`, and in the `CA Certificate` field type the location of the SSL root CA certificate to use.